Ugly (House)

 "Ugly" is the seventh episode of the fourth season of House and the seventy-seventh episode overall.
-It aired on November 13, 2007.
+It aired on Fox on November 13, 2007.
 The episode revolves around a teenager named Kenny Arnold with a major facial deformity.
 He is set to get surgery in order to remove the deformity, but has a heart attack just prior to the surgery.
 Dr. Gregory House, who still has not hired a new diagnostic team out of six interns, tries to figure out what is wrong with Kenny.
 Kenny was being filmed by a documentary crew during the process of the surgery.
 House has to find out what is wrong with Kenny while being filmed by the crew.

 The episode was watched by 11.4 million viewers, making it the eighth most-watched program of the week.
 The episode gained positive reviews by critics, who were surprised by the story surrounding Dr. Chris Taub, one of the fellowship applicants, in the episode.

 Plot

 A documentary film crew is chronicling a teenager named Kenny with a major facial deformity who opts to undergo a dramatic reconstructive procedure.
 When Kenny suffers a heart attack just prior to the surgery, House and the team are called in to determine the cause.

 As the film crew continues to document Kenny, House becomes increasingly annoyed and tries to avoid them by briefing his team by the MRI machine and in surgery.
 However, ultimately he cannot escape the cameras and the candidates find themselves acting self-consciously in front of the lens.
 Meanwhile, House begins to regret recruiting former CIA doctor Samira Terzi when she fails to demonstrate the intelligence he witnessed at Langley.
 During the episode the film crew also interviews Cameron, asking why she resigned and making it look like she was romantically attracted to House.

 Dr. Taub, using his experience as a plastic surgeon, gains Kenny's and his father's trust and frequently clashes with House on the diagnosis.
-House believes Kenny is suffering from Juvenile idiopathic arthritis while Taub believes it is merely the side effects of increased intracranial pressure.
+House believes Kenny is suffering from juvenile idiopathic arthritis while Taub believes it is merely the side effects of increased intracranial pressure.
 By persuading Kenny's father not to follow House's treatment and by attempting to kick him off the case, House fires Taub, only to have his decision reversed by Cuddy.
 Ultimately both House and Taub are proven wrong when Thirteen realizes Kenny is suffering from Lyme disease, with the telltale rash hidden by his hair.

 In the end, Taub is not fired, but Dr. Terzi is let go and House's request for a date is turned down.
 Cuddy and House watch an early cut of the documentary, which has been edited to portray House as a compassionate, sympathetic doctor.
 House is aghast and leaves the room, questioning whether he can still trust Michael Moore movies.
 The documentary continues, revealing that the surgery was successful, and that Kenny thanks Dr. House.